 Floating lids are particularly useful in winter, because you can use a smaller lighter backpack to carry all of your gear, without having to carry some high volume, 7lb behemoth, that doesn’t get any lighter as you use up your supplies.
 I wouldn’t even consider buying a winter pack without one.

-A floating lid is usually attached to a backpack’s body by four straps, two attached above the load lifters, and two attached to the front of the pack (or the back), near the base.
+A floating lid is usually attached to a backpack’s body by four long webbing straps, two attached above the load lifters, and two attached to the front of the pack.
 To use it, you lay bulky gear, like a tent, sleeping pad, or rope, on top of a main compartment, so that the ends stick out of the sides.
 Then you winch down the straps to sandwich the extra gear in place.

 Floating Lid Pockets